Note: This post contains affiliate links. To learn more about my affiliations, please see my Disclosure Statement.

 Q: I’m looking for a certain recipe, but I can’t find it on your blog.
 Why?

 A: Because it’s not there, probably.
-I update this blog as much as I can with new recipes, but that doesn’t mean you’ll find everything under the sun.
 I’m open to new ideas, though, and you are free to contact me if you have something you really want to see here.
 Better yet, is there something missing that you have a recipe for?
 Are you good with photography?
 Contact me and we’ll discuss a guest post!
-I’m always open for ideas!

 Q: Have you considered making your recipes sugar free / gluten free / vegan / paleo / etc.?

-A: Not really, no. This blog is not a place for dishing out dietary advice (I’m not qualified for that) or recipes for dietary restrictions.
-I post what I eat, and since I’m on a budget—hence the name—strict diet foods that require expensive ingredients are not at the top of my list.
-As I said above, I am open to ideas…as long as those ideas don’t cause my grocery bill to skyrocket.
+A: No. This blog is not a place for dishing out dietary advice (I’m not qualified for that) or recipes for dietary restrictions.
+I post what I eat and I eat cheap.
+Which means diets that require expensive ingredients are not at the top of my list.
 If you really need certain types of recipes, your best bet is to look for blogs that explicitly say they cater to those needs.

 Q: Will you participate in my link party?

 A: I participate in almost all link parties sent to me, so sure!
-Send the link to me through one of my social media accounts or email me, but please don’t leave it in the comments section of my blog if you’re not familiar with no follow tags (again, refer to this post to understand why).
+Send the link to me through one of my social media accounts or email me, but please don’t leave it in the comments section of my blog.

 Q: I’m interested in guest posting for you.
 What should I do?